RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 # Part II
 {:.part}

 This part of the guide contains examples that some listeners may find triggering.
-It is OK to skip straight to the conclusion.
+To skip to the end of the guide, where there are some links to further reading, click here: <a href="#" onclick="showme(Infinity)">Skip to Conclusion</a>

 The next section discusses the reasons why people say they are suicidal.